dzanardo/blabla/README.md

 ## Deployment

-To deploy the changes to environments use Jenkins.
+Use Jenkins to deploy changes

 :TODO LINK JENKINS: